& Traditions Dance

 Gambian Tie dye and batiks are extravagant, rich in different

 shades of colour and are compulsory item to be seen at every tourist

 craft market and are tailored

 into men's Kaftans (haftans), women's warambas (grandmubas), skirts,

 shirts, ladies blouses, skirts as well as bed sheets, curtains

 produce the finished fabrics from their own homes using hot dye,

 oil drums and various techniques to produce abstract designs as

 well as animals, natural objects and people.

 Baskets are woven in either plain beige or intertwined using coloured

 strips of mostly dry palm leaves and are shaped into not only

 baskets but hand fans, table mats, lampshades, fruit bowls and

 a variety of other household objects.
 The craftsmen tend to be

 from Senegal and the quality is generally quite good.

 Calabash & Gourds:

 squash has many different uses.
 Before use as utensils the insides

 of the gourd is saturated in water and left to rot after which

-then used as ladles, storage containers and
+then used as ladles, storage containers and spoons (bottle gourd).

-preparations and the Kora string instrument.
+and the Kora string instrument.

-Traditionally gold and silver jewellery is made by the lower
+Traditionally gold and silver jewellery is made by the lower caste

-the tega in Wolof.
-The families that
+of people called the tega in Wolof.
+The

-Mbow, Jobe and Cham clans.
+(Samba) Mbow, Jobe and Cham clans.
 The metals are made into bangles,

 bracelets, pendants, brooches, earrings, spoons and fine rings.